The spatial parts of your project can be defined and specified in the tree Spaces & locations.

-Go to the Building / Spaces tree and click on the at the top of the page.
+Go to the Spaces & locations tree and click on the at the top of the page.
 This will allow you to create your first spatial object.
 A window will pop up offering you four options to choose from (as discussed above).
 Once you click on one of the options and a name for the object.

 When creating and organizing the spaces for your project, it is good to know that you can easily move objects around, search for objects, rename them, delete them if necessary, and you can easily clone (copy/paste) them if you want to use the same type of space elsewhere in your break-down.